CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ### Blueberry
 - New consumable food item.
-- Used in crafting `Blueberru Juice`.
+- Used in crafting `Blueberry Juice`.

 ### Car Keys
 - Not functional yet.